 Closely Matching a Listed Condition

+If you are looking to apply for SSI, you may be wondering what conditions qualify for disability?
 Although the Blue Book contains listings for dozens of conditions, not every one of the qualifying conditions for SSI has a dedicated listing.
 If your specific impairment isn’t listed, the SSA can still find you eligible for benefits by matching your condition to the severity level of a different listing.
 In other words, if your condition is “equal in severity” to a listed impairment, you can be approved under that listing.

 Medical Evidence Requirements